 Then I had a wakeup call and changed my writing process entirely.

-- 2005: Wanted to write a book after reading Philip Pullman’s The Golden Compass.
+- 2005: Wanted to write a book after reading The Golden Compass.

-- 2010: Spent the bulk of my university years strengthening my writing skills by competing in writing and poetry competitions and, occasionally, winning them.
+- 2010: Spent the bulk of my university years improving my writing skills by competing in writing and poetry competitions.

-- 2011: Saw the movie Drive.
-Realized, after watching Ryan Gosling’s nameless vigilante character drown a mobster in a lake, that neo-noir fiction was my life’s calling.
-The signs were clear—I just had to see them.
+- 2011: Realized, after watching Ryan Gosling’s nameless vigilante character drown a mobster in a lake in Drive, that neo-noir fiction was my life’s calling.

-- 2012: Worked on a creative thesis project and wrote a Young Adult neo-noir book for the first time.
+- 2013: Wrote a YA neo-noir book for a creative thesis class.
 This book will become the Long-Suffering Manuscript (LSM) I am working on to this day.

 As of May 2015, I have finished plotting a solid novel skeleton and am stitching on the meat.
 I’m writing more honestly and deliberately and am starting to see the patterns responsible for why some stories succeed and others fail.
-In short, I am enjoying the writing process immensely, and whatever improvements I make are simply a bonus.
+In short, I am enjoying the writing process again, and reaching the destination is purely a bonus.

 Thank you for coming along on the journey!